grindlemire/go-rest-service-example/README.md

 ## Self signed certificates:

--   If you want to run this outside a docker container then just run the command
+-   If you want to run this outside a docker container then just run the commands
     ```
     openssl req -new -newkey rsa:2048 -days 365 -nodes \
         -subj "/O=testcert" \